Gamification for fundraising: A guide for charities

 According to a Gartner report, organisations that successfully integrate gamification into their CRM strategy can expect to see a 30% increase in user engagement.
 This engagement is crucial to maintaining strong relationships and driving tangible ROI through donations and committed giving.
 With this in mind:

-• Acquire first-party data: Create interactive games and experiences that require user sign-ups, gathering valuable data for your CRM.
-For example, a challenge-based game that’s well aligned with your mission can educate users while also collecting valuable information for future campaigns.
+• Acquire first-party data: Create gamified activations and experiences that require user sign-ups, gathering valuable data for your CRM.
+For example, a challenge-based gamified activation that’s well aligned with your mission can educate users while also collecting valuable information for future campaigns.
 Win-win.

 • Personalise your approach: Use CRM data to tailor campaigns to each user’s interests.
 For instance, if someone often supports animal welfare, create a fun virtual pet based challenge just for them.
 This tailored content will boost engagement and donations, strengthening your bonds with supporters.